matthewmueller/rfcs/text/0000-migrations.md

 }
 ```

-### 2. Run `prisma migrate generate`.
-This creates 2 migration files: The first one including the migration we already ran, the second one representing the change of adding the new two fields:
+#### 2. Run `prisma migrate generate`.
+This creates 2 migration files: The first one including the initial migration we already ran, the second one representing the change of adding the new two fields:

 `0001.ts`